When asked how I cope with all that goes on in life, the answer is Internal Family Systems or IFS.

 The Punisher

-This part often works with the Destroyer.
+This part often worked with the Destroyer.

-The Punisher prevents me from feeling Grief.
+The Punisher prevented me from feeling Grief.

-After Unburdening: She wants to take care of me, and help me feel the joy of accomplishment and success.
+After Unburdening: She wants to take care of me and help me feel the joy of accomplishment and success.
 The Punisher wants to cheer me on in that process.

 The Monster